Skip to Content

 Overall, I am very happy with the price of our beef!
 With prices consistently above $5 for lean ground beef in grocery stores, it definitely saved us money.
 The flavor is delicious.
 And, not to mention we're getting high-quality steaks and roasts at that same average price!

-*Within the processing cost were a processing fee of 53 cents per pound of hanging weight, a fee of .40 cents per pound for pork fat added to the ground beef, and a fixed fee for bundling and labeling our two separate quarters so we would not have to sort it out between the two families.
+*Within the processing cost was a processing fee of 53 cents per pound of hanging weight, a fee of .40 cents per pound for pork fat added to the ground beef, and a small, fixed fee for bundling and labeling our two separate quarters so we would not have to sort it out between the two families.
 That was money well spent.

 How much freezer space will I need for a quarter of a cow?

-For an average ¼ beef, you'll need approximately 7 cubic foot of freezer space.
+For an average 1/4 beef, you’ll need approximately 7 cubic foot of freezer space.

 I still have plenty of room left for other items in in my 7 cubic feet chest freezer!
-Since our cow was smaller, our ¼ beef took up 4-5 cubic feet of the available space.
+Since our cow was smaller, our 1/4 beef took up 4-5 cubic feet of the available space.

 Would I do it a second time?